Topsham voters to decide on charter commission June 8

 Issues that arose included recalls, budgets, grants and ordinances, government review committee chair Matthew Abbott told selectmen in November 2020.
 For example, Topsham’s current government is managed by state law which doesn’t allow a selectman to be recalled for a code of conduct violation.

 The previous charter commission approved by Topsham voters proposed a charter that would have moved the town to a representative town council form of government.
-It was defeated in a 2008 election.
+It was defeated in a 2008 vote.

 Send questions/comments to the editors.